MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

 #### **DownloadDocument** Method

-The **DownloadDocument** method downloads the content of a specific document (e.g., XML, PDF) using the document metadata.
+The **DownloadDocument** method downloads the content of a specific document (for example, XML, PDF) using the document metadata.

 ##### Parameters